Kevan Hall: Career

-Exposure

 Kevan Hall and his designs have been featured on numerous television shows.
 Hall was featured on Kimora: Life in the Fab Lane as he dressed Kimora Lee Simmons for Vogue’s Met Gala in New York.
 America’s Next Top Model featured Hall’s Spring 2009 collection as a runway challenge as he looked on as a guest judge.
 Adrienne Maloof from Real Housewives of Beverly Hills featured Hall's collection in a fashion show to introduce her new shoe line.

-Hall has also made guest appearances on other national television shows such as Inside Edition, Extreme Makeover, The Better Half, and E!'s Fashion Police to discuss current fashion trends on and off the red carpet.
+Hall has made guest appearances on national television shows such as Inside Edition, Extreme Makeover, The Better Half, and E!'s Fashion Police to discuss current fashion trends on and off the red carpet.

+In 2024, Kevan Hall opened a pop-up boutique in Cannes, France during the 77th Annual Cannes Film Festival.
+His Spring 2024 Collection, titled Côte d'Azur after the French Riviera, was inspired by French artist Sonia Delaunay.

 Honors

 Kevan has been recognized throughout his career for his craftmanship and contribution to fashion.
 After graduating from FIDM, he received the Peacock Award for Outstanding Fashion Design.
 In 1989, the NAACP named him the Great American Designer, and in 2005, Life & Style Magazine named him Stylemaker of the Year.
 In 2002, he was named the 47th Annual Gold Coast Fashion Award's Designer of the Year.